quellish/LinkedInForMobileDevelopers/manuscript/Skills.md

 #### Endorsing Someone You Know

 Browse to their profile.
-You can use search, you connections list, or even Google to find it.
+You can use search, your connections list, or even Google to find it.
 Scroll down to "Skills & Endorsements".

 ![A Connection's Skills Ready to be Endorsed](images/profileEndorseSkill.png)